 EngenderHealth’s research efforts related to gender have included multiple studies and evaluations focused on assessing the effectiveness of programs designed to prevent gender-based violence and HIV and AIDS, as well as on promoting male involvement in GBV and HIV services and in SRHR more broadly.
 In addition to many operational research studies, we have implemented several outcome evaluations related to our award-winning Men As Partners approach.

 Journal Articles Published in 2022 and 2023

-Since 2018, EngenderHealth has published over 45 articles and papers in a variety of renowned journals.
-EngenderHealth’s journal articles publications from 2021 are listed below.
+Since 2018, EngenderHealth has published over 60 articles and papers in a variety of renowned journals.
+EngenderHealth’s journal article publications from 2022 are listed below.
 All EngenderHealth journal articles since 2018 are available through our Technical Publications & Resources database.
 For articles published prior to 2018, please contact us.

 “Letter to the Editor: Multidimensional Measures are Key to Understanding Child, Early, and Forced Marriages and Unions” Journal of Adolescent Health (February 2022)